-During 2019, we recorded noninterest income of \$9.1 million, compared with \$9.5 million in 2018 and \$6.7 million in 2017.
+During 2020, we recorded noninterest income of \$10.9 million, compared with \$9.1 million in 2019 and \$9.5 million in 2018.
 Noninterest income is primarily comprised of patronage distributions, which reflect patronage income on direct borrowings from CoBank as well as loan participation activity with CoBank and other Farm Credit associations.
-Patronage income remained consistent compared to 2018.
+Patronage income increased compared to 2019 due to an increase in distributions from our participations sold portfolio.
+The Association also received a one-time special patronage distribution from CoBank in the current year which contributed to the increase.

 Patronage distributions from CoBank are our primary source of noninterest income.
 Patronage is accrued in the year earned and then received from CoBank in the following year.
 CoBank patronage is distributed in cash and stock.
-Patronage earned from CoBank was \$5.9 million in 2019, \$6.9 million in 2018 and \$5.3 million in 2017.
-This comprises 64%, 72% and 79% of total non interest income for 2019, 2018 and 2017 respectively.
+Patronage earned from CoBank was \$6.5 million in 2020, \$5.9 million in 2019, and \$6.9 million in 2018.
+This comprises 60%, 64% and 72% of total non interest income for 2020, 2019 and 2018, respectively.

 In August 2017, CoBank management announced changes to their capital plans and patronage programs for eligible customer-owners designed to address a number of marketplace challenges.
 The changes are intended to strengthen CoBank's longterm capacity to serve customers' borrowing needs, enhance CoBank's ability to capitalize future customer growth, and ensure equitability among different customer segments.
 The new target patronage levels took effect in 2018 calendar year and were reflected in patronage distributions made in March 2019.
-Associations will transition to their new target patronage levels over a multi-year period ending in 2020.
+Associations transitioned to their new target patronage levels over a multi-year period ending in 2020.
 We have considered these changes and planned for the impact of this decrease in our corporate plan.